LITdevs/nyalib/README.md

 await nyaFile.load("https://lightquark.network/not-default.nya")

-// Get a data url for an image in the nya file let dataUrl = await nyaFile.getImageAssetDataUrl("assets/spinner")
+// Get a data url for an image in the nya file let dataUrl = await nyaFile.getAssetDataUrl("assets/spinner")
 // This can be used as the src of a HTML img tag image.src = dataUrl
 ```

 ### Caveats

-- Only getImageAssetDataUrl is implemented, for sounds etc. more development needed
+- Only getAssetDataUrl is implemented.
+More development needed for things like the \<NyaAsset> React component
 - Only certain file types are recognized